cometbft/cometbft/spec/abci/abci++_app_requirements.md

 The Application is expected to return a list of [`ExecTxResult`](./abci%2B%2B_methods.md#exectxresult) in [`ResponseFinalizeBlock`](./abci%2B%2B_methods.md#finalizeblock).
-The list of transaction results must respect the same order as the list of transactions delivered via [`RequestFinalizeBlock`](./abci%2B%2B_methods.md#finalizeblock).
+The list of transaction results MUST respect the same order as the list of transactions delivered via [`RequestFinalizeBlock`](./abci%2B%2B_methods.md#finalizeblock).
 This section discusses the fields inside this structure, along with the fields in [`ResponseCheckTx`](./abci%2B%2B_methods.md#checktx),